 What are the Customs in American Samoa?

 When welcomed into a new country, it's only fitting to respect the local customs and traditions.
-As a religious country, American Samoa LINK#TT038 certainly has some rules when it comes to dressing respectfully, as well as for Sunday behaviour.
+As a religious country, American Samoa certainly has some rules when it comes to dressing respectfully, as well as for Sunday behaviour.

 On the other hand, some customs and protocols date back thousands of years, which are essential to know when in a village or even when visiting natural attractions.